constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.1.16 =
+- Solved a JAvaScript bug in video playlist script that prevented multiple JavaScript playlists from running on the same page.

 = 2.1.15 =
 - Updated options processing to allow exclusion of options when retrieving the plugin options;
 - Added resource "showcase" as a duplicate for "album".